Specx: a C++ task-based runtime system for heterogeneous distributed architectures: Specx's features, design and implementation

 When a dependency \emph{X} is passed, the runtime dereferences \emph{X} to get its address, and this is what will be used as the dependency.
 An important point when using task-based programming is that it is the user's responsibility to ensure that the objects will not be destroyed before all tasks that use them are completed.
 We provide an example in Code~\ref{code:task}.

 \paragraph{Dependencies on a Subset of Objects}

-A critical drawback of OpenMP is the rigidity of the dependency declaration.
-Indeed, the number of dependencies of a task has to be set at compile time.
-For example, if we use a vector of objects and want to declare a dependency on all or some elements and not on the vector, we cannot do it in OpenMP if the size of the vector is not known when we write the code because we have to write one pragma \emph{depend} statement per dependency.
+A critical drawback of OpenMP 4 was the rigidity of the dependency declaration.
+Indeed, the number of dependencies of a task had to be set at compile time.
+Since OpenMP 5, it is now possible to declare an iterator to express dependencies on several addresses at once.
+This is extremely useful if, for example, we want to declare a dependency on all the elements of a vector.

 To solve this issue, in Specx, we can declare the dependencies on a set of objects using the following mechanisms: \emph{SpReadArray($<$XTy$>$ x, $<$ViewTy$>$ view)}, \emph{SpWriteArray($<$XTy$>$ x, $<$ViewTy$>$ view)}, \emph{SpMaybeWriteArray($<$XTy$>$ x, $<$ViewTy$>$ view)}, \emph{SpCommutativeWriteArray($<$XTy$>$ x, $<$ViewTy$>$ view)}, \emph{SpAtomicWriteArray($<$XTy$>$ x, $<$ViewTy$>$ view)}, where \emph{x} should be a pointer to a contiguous buffer (or any container that support the \emph{[]} operator), and \emph{view} should be an object representing the collection of specific indices of the container elements that are affected by the dependency. \emph{view} should be iterable (in the sense of "stl iterable").